benknight/hue-alfred-workflow/README.md

 In order for this workflow to "just work", it will need to be upgraded to support Python 3, but this requires all its dependencies to add Python 3 support as well, which has not happened yet, particularly this library: https://github.com/deanishe/alfred-workflow

-In the mean time, to make this workflow work you must perform the following steps to install Python 2 using Homebrew: https://www.alfredapp.com/help/kb/python-2-monterey/
+In the mean time, to make this workflow work you must perform the following steps to install Python 2 using Homebrew: https://www.alfredapp.com/help/kb/python-2-monterey/ and then download the latest release from the releases page.

-If you are already using an older version of this workflow (before version 3.0.7), you can either upgrade to the latest version, or open Alfred Prferences > Workflows > Philip Hue Controller and update the "Script Filter" input and "Run Script" action and replace `/usr/bin/python` with `/opt/homebrew/bin/python`.

 See the open issues for additional support regarding this change.